-The promising Austrian racing driver Philipp Eng reached the peak of his career in 2015 by winning the two most important titles in the Porsche single-make competitions - Porsche Mobil 1 Supercup and Porsche Carrera Cup Deutschland.
-He was also at the top of the podium at the famous Nürburgring 24-hours race, taking the SP7 class victory, driving the Porsche, of course.
+The promising Austrian racing driver Philipp Eng, who currently serves as BMW factory driver in the DTM, reached the peak of his career in 2015 by winning the two most important titles in the Porsche single-make competitions - Porsche Mobil 1 Supercup and Porsche Carrera Cup Deutschland.

-After he won all with Porsches, Philipp Eng decided to make a switch in 2016 and he moved to BMW, driving the brand-new BMW M6 GT3 for Rowe Racing in the Blancpain GT Series.
-In fact, Eng returned to BMW because his racing career started with the Bavarian manufacturer back in 2006.
+After he won all with Porsches, Philipp Eng decided to make a switch in 2016 and he moved to BMW, driving the brand-new BMW M6 GT3 in GT races.
+In a fact, Eng returned to BMW because his racing career started with the Bavarian manufacturer back in 2006.

 Philipp Eng, who was born on February 28th, 1990, in Salzburg, started racing with karts at the age of 11, and after five successful seasons, he was ready to graduate into the big race cars.